FACG2/Inventory-Management-System/README.md

 # Inventory-Management-System

 ### 1 - Idea :-
  Build Website that have a benefit to manage inventory in easy way by software rather than manage it by traditional way using paper.
-And make the process of tracking goods easy.
+And make the process of tracking goods easier.
 <br>

 **It's a website will have advatages:-**